LEGAL RESOURCES

 Understanding Criminal Breach of Trust

-A CBT involves a breach of trust combined with an intent to act dishonestly.
+A criminal breach of trust (CBT) occurs when someone dishonestly misuses property or funds entrusted to them.
 According to Section 405 of the Penal Code Singapore, a person commits CBT if they:

 Key Elements of Criminal Breach of Trust